TimCannady/FavoriteThings_v2/README.md

 Stretch:

+* learn image uploading/hosting, use a service like the AWS/S3 or the Imgur API

 * incorporate ES6

-* use the Imgur API or AWS/S3 for image hosting

 * OAuth